Enable cleaner, smarter tech for Europe’s future

 III.
 Enhance consumer information through technology neutrality.

-Encourage technology-neutral solutions to improve consumer access to information and provide a harmonised framework for digital tools, such as product passports and digital labelling.
-This applies both to allowing companies to choose the technology that best fits their products – RFID tags, QR codes, NFC, etc – and to progressively digitalising consumer information leaflets.
+Promote technology-neutral solutions to improve consumer access to information and ensure a harmonised framework for digital tools, such as product passports and digital labelling.
+Companies should be free to choose the technology that best fits their products – RFID tags, QR codes, NFC, etc – while gradually digitalising consumer information leaflets.

 IV.
 Provide a coherent framework.